-The Performers Course is a fully funded intensive course for young British East Asians*(16+) based in the North West.
+The Performers Course is a fully funded intensive course for young British East/Southeast Asians*(16+) based in the North West.
 There are classes in voice, movement, clowning, improvisation and devising.

 With all the recent changes to our lives, we decided to innovate the framework of the Performers Academy Manchester.
 Instead of the one-week course as originally planned, we are hosting weekly online classes starting Tuesday 12 May until Thursday 9 July.
 On Thursday 16 and Friday 17 July we hope that everyone will be able to come together for the final sessions.